 A statute of limitations is a law that states the amount of time following an incident the victim has to file a claim.
 After this time period expires, victims of dog bites may no longer bring their claims.
 Because of the statute of limitations, dog bite victims should not wait to contact an attorney in regard to their claim.

-Dog bite victims in Florida may be entitled to damages including:
+Dog bite victims may be entitled to damages including:

 - Lost wages;